Cultural Understanding and Language Proficiency (CULP)

 Cadet Troop Lead Training

 The Cadet Troop Leader Training track provides Cadets the opportunity to experience leadership in Army units over a three to four week period.
 Cadets serve in lieutenant-level leadership positions in active duty units.
-Platoon Leader positions have a 3-4 week duration depending on the hosting unit and location.
+Platoon Leader positions have a three to four week duration depending on the hosting unit and location.
 Assignments include units that are located in both the United States and foreign countries.
 Cadets are assigned a unit mentor, and are provided on-post lodging and meals via a Dining Facility.
 This program is exclusively designed for MSIII Cadets before and after completion of LDAC.

 All training that is equal to or greater than 28 days total in length qualifies a Cadet to receive the annually adjusted Cadet pay stipend.
 The average Cadet Pay rate is $30.97 per day of training.